 OTC drug abuse isn’t something to be taken lightly.
 Luckily, help is available to those who need it.
 Many rehab programs and drug treatment centers have been proven to help those who suffer from addiction kick any unhealthy habits.

-If you or someone you know if suffering from over the counter drug abuse or addiction, call The Treatment Specialist to receive help at an inpatient or outpatient treatment program.
+If you or someone you know if suffering from over the counter drug abuse or addiction, call to speak to a Treatment Specialist 866-644-7911 to receive help at a treatment program.